Each section must decide which ideas they will

 for the meeting (unless your team has chosen a permanent scribe).

 The person taking minutes needs to post (on the section's

-wiki) a relevant summary shortly after the lab.
-It may be expedient to record the notes into the wiki directly during lab.
+project management site) a relevant summary shortly after the lab.
+It may be expedient to record the notes into the site directly during lab.